MicrosoftDocs/dynamics365smb-docs/financials/purchasing-how-record-purchases.md

 ---
 title: 'How to: Record Purchases| Microsoft Docs'
-description: Describes how to purchase items or services by creating and posting purchase invoices or orders.
+description: Describes how to purchase items of type Inventory or Service by creating and posting purchase invoices or orders.
 services: project-madeira
 documentationcenter: ''
 author: SorenGP